 ‘Land, sea and sky: those three great elements of our dwelling and of our visual experience, are evoked in Daisy Cook’s work; their interactions patiently witnessed, watched during their processes of transformation.
 It is good to spend time in the company of these works: they have a particular way of disclosing themselves while light changes, blooms and fades… There is a sense of what some might call the ‘mystical’ which is never alluded to in a heavy-handed or literal way: it is simply the life that the light discloses and which in turn initiates change.’
 Elizabeth Cook, poet, extracted from her foreword to the catalogue for Daisy Cook’s Sladers Yard exhibition in 2015.

 Daisy Cook’s paintings are displayed below.
-Hover your mouse over an image to see details about it or click on any image to expand the pictures and see them with captions.
+Please click on an image to view the show in a slideshow with details and price.
 Please email email@example.com or phone 01308 459511 if you would like to enquire about Daisy Cook’s paintings.
 Paintings are available to buy now and can be viewed at the gallery by appointment.